JDA8106/jolly/docs/README.md

 1. The `RetryPolicy` attempts the method passed in with .exec().
    - If the method executes successfully, the return value (if relevant) is returned and the policy exits.
    - If the method throws an exception, it:
-     1. waits 500 milisecond by default (user configurable)
+     1. waits 500 miliseconds by default (user configurable)
      2. tries again up to 3 times by default (user configurable).
      3. If it fails everytime, it throws the last exception.
 #### 1.1.2 How Asynchronous Works